Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-So, just make sure to keep the temperature under check, somewhere near 50 °C. As soon as the temperature goes beyond 75 °C, it could damage the computer.
+So, keep the temperature under check, somewhere near 50 °C. As soon as the temperature goes beyond 75 °C, it could damage the computer.

-But again, most modern computers would automatically shut down on reaching this level and wouldn’t turn on until the temperature comes back to the normal range.
+But again, most modern computers would automatically shut down on reaching this level and wouldn’t turn on until the temperature returned to the normal range.

 How do I stop Chrome from using so much CPU?

 Google Chrome high CPU usage on Windows 11